Reference Library

 My transcription was made ca. 1998-2000.
 A generous grant from the Delano Kindred, together with additional funds from the Leiden American Pilgrim Museum Foundation, supported the indexing work, carried out by Sarah Moine, 2015-2016.

-For further details, click here.
+For further details and to view this volume for reference purposes, click here.
 Copies of these books can be purchased via the "Books" section on the "Shop" tab.

 SAMUEL DELANO JR. LOGBOOK from the BRIG GRACE